-TS: Hi Wes, please tell us a bit about yourself….
+TS: Hi Chuck, please tell us a bit about yourself….

 TS: What is it about whisky that interests you the most?